 Within the Alamo RCD Growing Rural Youth Development Program projects, Alamo RCD is the facilitator, trainer and supervisor and we also provide each agency with support that provides the youth with all the materials, garden products, equipment, etc that are needed to complete that project.
 The students also approach the community in order to "match" our contribution dollar for dollar as they implement their project.

 Partners in our projects to date are: Hill Country Family Services, Boys & Girls Club of Bandera County, First United Methodist Church of Lakehills, Methodist Healthcare Ministries Wesley Nurse Program, Hill Country Elementary of Bandera ISD, Boerne Family YMCA, The Boys & Girls Club of the Texas Hill Country, St. John Lutheran Church Community Garden, St. John Lutheran Church in Kendall County, Bandera and Kendall County Food Policy Councils, HEB Corporation,REACH (Realizing Educational Achievements through Christ at Home), St. John Lutheran Church Vineyard Community Garden, BCFS Educatuib Services Head Start Program, in Comal County, The Sunshine Cottage School for Deaf Children in Bexar County, The Center for Rural Outreach and Public Service (CROPS of Indiana, Patagonia Corporation and the National RC&D Youth Corp.

-We also want to give a special thanks to the Baptist Health Foundation of San Antonio for their assistance in the form of a grant provided to this program in November of 2015!
+We also want to give a special thanks to the Baptist Health Foundation of San Antonio and the Patagonia Corporation for their assistance provided to this program!

 DONATIONS are needed to match each grant and beyond in order for each project to continue into the future so that communities can be enriched by the work of our Growing Rural youth.